← Back to blog

 Good title: "Anti-Spot Serum: Visible Results in 14 Days" or "Lavender Candle: 50 Hours Burn Time, Provence Scent"

 The difference isn't aesthetic.
 It's cognitive.
 The good title tells the visitor what the product IS and what it DOES for them.
-The bad title only tells them what it is.
-The visitor has to figure out what they'll get, and 70% don't make that effort.
+The bad title only says what it is and leaves all the interpretation to the visitor.

 Three traps to avoid in the title: